 Students who do not meet the above criteria must complete traditional field placements and an internship in a cooperating teacher’s classroom during normal school hours, Monday through Friday 7:30am-4:30pm, during the K-12 school year (normally August to May).

 ** Completion of application does not guarantee approval.
-All sites must be approved by the College of Education and Health Professions and the Arkansas Department of Education.
+All sites must be approved by the School of Education in collaboration with the Arkansas Department of Education.

 Once admitted, students are required to meet the following criteria:

 - Maintain a 3.0 grade point average with at least a grade of B in all education courses (TCED and/or SCED) including all courses associated with the licensure/degree plan.

 - Demonstrate professional behavior, content knowledge, and classroom performance which will be evaluated throughout the program.

 Successful completion of the licensure program is not based solely on the number of course credits but requires demonstration of specified professional knowledge, skills, behaviors, and dispositions.
 Once the student has begun the program, periodic evaluations will assess progress.
 Failure to progress satisfactorily might result in a student being removed from the program.
 While a student may require additional time to meet some performance expectations, the faculty may limit that time and reserves the right to drop a student from the licensure program should appropriate progress not be demonstrated.

 - A minimum of 30 graduate credit hours with a GPA of at least 3.0.